Rational1ty/mirror-encrypt/README.md

               run the wrong file
             - Ex: You just compiled "ProgramOne.java" but then entered the command "java ProgramTwo"
             - Try re-entering the command, making sure that the spelling of the program's name is correct.
-If the error persists, then make sure that you are trying to run the same program that you just compiled.
+If the error persists, then make sure that you are trying to run the same program that you just compiled.~~

-Word
-> Definition
-> Another